vadimv/server-components/README.md

 ### HTML markup Java DSL

-rsp provides a Java internal domain-specific language (DSL) for declarative definition of HTML views as a composition of functions.
+rsp provides a Java internal domain-specific language (DSL) for declarative definition of HTML templates as a composition of functions.

 For example, to re-write the HTML fragment: